bballant/essays/Book-Report-Haskell-Programming-From-First-Principles.md

 sense that simple Haskell is likely Turing-complete, but practically this is nonsense.
-In my PDF copy, which I bought soon after it came out (it may have even been a pre-release version), the chapter on Monads starts at page 1140 and ends on page 1211.
+In my PDF copy, which I bought soon after it came out (it may have even been a pre-release version), the chapter on Monads starts on page 1140 and ends on page 1211.
 So, if we're being straight with each other, you really need to _go through_ (not just read) around 1200 pages of this Haskell book to be able to do anything acutally useful in the language.